 - It combines DOM and CSSOM nodes required to render the page in the Render Tree, which is a tree structure of all visible nodes

-- It calculates dimensions and position of every object in the page
+- It calculates the dimensions and position of every object on the page

-- First, the browser reads the row bytes and translates them to individual characters
+- First, the browser reads the row bytes and translates them into individual characters.

-- Node objects are linked in a tree-like data structure that contains HTML content, properties, and all the relationships between nodes.
+- Node objects are linked in a tree-like data structure containing HTML content, properties, and relationships between nodes.
 This structure is the Document Object Model.

 What is important to note here is that the browser constructs the DOM incrementally.
-This gives us the opportunity to speed up the rendering of the page by creating efficient DOM structures.
+This allows us to speed up the rendering of the page by creating efficient DOM structures.